Key Stage 1 and Key Stage 2

 Human body workshop

-Learn about the skeleton, muscles and circulatory system in a workshop split between the classroom and a PE session in the hall
+Learn about the skeleton, muscles and circulatory system in a single session workshop which can be tailored to your curriculum needs

 THIS SCIENCE WORKSHOP